Discover Our Cybersecurity Analytics Program in LondonLearn More

 Since the mid-1990s, the internet connected all these devices — from desktop computers to laptops to smartphones – to create a global network.
 “While it was great for communication, it did create more vulnerabilities for all of us because we haven’t always incorporated security in the design phases” Bret says.

-People are also sharing a lot of information without realising how it could be used, according to Bret.
+People are also sharing a lot of information without realizing how it could be used, according to Bret.
 How do you secure your device?
 How do your secure your data?
 These are just two questions that both people and companies need to address.

-“Since 2014, when the Target and Home Depot breaches happened, the world woke up and realised all of that data is out there,” Bret says.
+“Since 2014, when the Target and Home Depot breaches happened, the world woke up and realized all of that data is out there,” Bret says.
 “People were saying, ‘What do we do now?
 We don’t have any control over what is already out there and there are hackers, commonly referred to as bad actors, that are after it and making money off of it.’”
 The expectation is that companies have to be more responsible and we’ve seen that with more robust security measures.
-In response to companies increasing their security posture, bad actors have become more creative and much more sophisticated in how they launch these attacks and the way they monetise these attacks too.
+In response to companies increasing their security posture, bad actors have become more creative and much more sophisticated in how they launch these attacks and the way they monetize these attacks too.

 Security was a secondary concern when we’ve thought about tech.
 “We built everything with technology first and security second,” Bret says.
 Now, more and more companies are putting security first and technology second.
 For example, with the rise of computers and the internet, there was a push for tech literacy.
 You needed to learn basic computer skills and programming and that’s still true today.
 Bret sees a similar trend going forward with security literacy.
 “We’re all so trusting, but we have to think about better ways of securing things,” he says.